 - 2 Long Distance Relationship Advice

-- 2.1 What are the most important things one can do in order to maintain a happy, loving relationship despite long distances?
+- 2.1 How do you maintain a happy, loving relationship despite long distances?

 - 2.2 Is there anything you would advise AGAINST doing?

-- 2.3 Do you think distance increases certain problems, such as jealousy, misunderstandings etc?
+- 2.3 Does distance increases certain problems, e.g. jealousy, misunderstandings etc?

-- 2.4 I understand you have researched the topic widely.
-Could you share some of the highlights of the results you have found?
+- 2.4 Could you share some of the highlights from your research?

-- 2.5 Do you have any statistics on the “average” couple in a long distance relationship?
+- 2.5 Do you have any statistics on the “average” couple in a LDR?

 How common are long distance relationships?